-8.6.2 Dazzling lasers, including those using LEDs, may have a utility in high-risk scenarios as an alternative to the use of firearms.
-There are, though, other, potentially safer alternatives to stop a vehicle.
-Laser range finding should be incorporated as part of a weapon's safety controls, but this is not the case with every model on the market.
+8.6.2 Dazzling weapons, including those using lasers or light-emitting diodes (LEDs), may have a utility in high-risk scenarios, in particular as an alternative to the use of firearms.
+There are, though, other, potentially safer alternatives to cause a vehicle to be stopped and the use of dazzling weapons for such an objective should be exceptional.
+A mechanism should be incorporated as part of a weapon's safety controls to ensure that blindness is not caused by such weapons, for example by the inclusion of a range-finder or by the use of non-injurious lasers, but this is not the case with every model on the market.

-8.6.3 Dazzling lasers may cause blindness or, when used against drivers, result in the vehicle crashing.
+8.6.3 Dazzling weapons may burn the eyes or even cause permanent blindness.
+When used against drivers, the outcome may be that the vehicle is crashed.
 Consequently, they should only be considered for use in exceptional circumstances, such as in counterterrorism operations.
+There may also be particular risks from strobe lighting.

-8.6.4 Lasers shall not be used with intent to blind or where permanent blindness is a likely outcome.
+8.6.4 Dazzling weapons shall not be used with intent to blind or where permanent blindness is a likely outcome.